How to Promote Cross-Selling and Upselling to Increase Your Gym Revenue

 There are three key factors to running a successful up and cross-sell strategy; Visibility, Urgency, and Easiness.
 Easiness is the most straightforward and we already spoke about it when discussing funnels in this article.

 Every additional step you have for a client to make a purchase the more purchases you will lose.
 This might seem obvious and easy to avoid, and it can be – but it’s a critical issue.

 Visibility, known as Reach in marketing circles, asks the question “How many people see your promotion?”
-In Precision marketing it’s often discussed as a percentage of your total clients.
-If you have 100 clients, and run a promotion which is seen by 34, then your reach is 34% (34 / 100.)
+In precision marketing, it’s often discussed as a percentage of your total clients.
+If you have 100 clients and run a promotion that is seen by 34, then your reach is 34% (34 / 100.)
 Simple, isn’t it?

 The most common answer is simply a straight “no”.
 This means you can’t get 100% reach on those channels.
 So, is 100% possible?
-Perhaps, however it requires you blending your promotions with your other, higher value content.
+Perhaps, however, it requires you to blend your promotions with your other, higher-value content.

 The takeaway here is that to run a successful precision marketing campaign you need to blend your marketing channels with your content delivery channels.
 However you ensure that your clients are receiving the content that they’re paying for (workouts, progress tracking, meal plans, etc.) you need to leverage those channels to share your promotions too.